 Differences Between WordPress vs Tumblr

-Key Differences Between WordPress vs Tumblr
+Key Differences Between WordPress and Tumblr

-1) The dashboard provided by WordPress is beginner friendly and it can be used easily while Tumblr, on the other hand, can be used by everyone very easily
+1) The dashboard provided by WordPress is beginner-friendly and it can be used easily while Tumblr, on the other hand, can be used by everyone very easily

-2) WordPress is easier for advanced bloggers as they would be professionals in using WordPress and can utilize all facilities provided by WordPress.
+2) WordPress is easier for advanced bloggers as they would-be professionals in using WordPress and can utilize all facilities provided by WordPress.
 Tumblr is useful for first-time bloggers who have no technical knowledge and hence can use this easily.

 3) WordPress provides complete customization facilities through themes, plugins and its custom code.
 Tumblr just has templates and hence it has less customization.